ThreeLetters/SuperSQL/source/index.html.md

 ### Response->next()
 Get next row

-### Response->reset()
+### Response->rewind()
 Reset iterator.

 <aside class="notice">
-Using Response->next is recommended as it is more efficient - It will fetch the row from db when it gets there, rather than fetching all at start
+Using Response->next or arrayaccess is recommended as it is more efficient - It will fetch the row from db when it gets there, rather than fetching all at start
 </aside>

 ## Conditionals